-- At St Mary's, we follow the Essential Letters and Sounds systematic synthetic phonics programme from Reception into Key Stage 1. - Phonics lessons happen for 30 minutes daily. - Staff systematically teach the relationships between phonemes and graphemes, ensuring that the children understand and use the correct vocabulary. - During lessons, staff model and expect children to articulate phonemes correctly ensuring that mispronunciations are corrected. - Each phonics session follows the Review, Teach, Practise and Apply model. - The teaching of Harder to Read and Spell words is also prioritised systematically through the programme. - Staff assess the pupils' phonic knowledge half termly to inform planning and allow teachers to identify any gaps in learning. - Children who are falling behind are identified quickly and offered extra intervention at least three times a week to help them catch up. - The children's home school reading books are fully decodable and only contain the sounds and Harder to Read and Spell words they have already been taught in class. - Children in Year 2, who have passed the Phonics Screening Check, move on to looking at spelling rules and patterns. - The lowest attaining children in Key Stage 2 have regular phonics interventions 1:1 or in small groups.
+- At St Mary's, we follow the Letters and Sounds phonics programme from Reception into Key Stage 1. - Phonics lessons happen for 25 minutes daily and children are grouped according to ability from Reception to Year 2. - Staff systematically teach the relationships between phonemes and graphemes, ensuring that the children understand and use the correct vocabulary. - During lessons, staff model and expect children to articulate phonemes correctly ensuring that mispronunciations are corrected. - Each phonics session follows the Review/Revisit, Teach, Practise and Apply model for all lessons. - The teaching of tricky words is also prioritised from the beginning of Reception. - Staff regularly assess the pupils' phonic knowledge to inform planning and allow teachers to identify any gaps in learning.
+Children are - Children who are falling behind are identified quickly and offered extra intervention to help them catch up. - The children's home school reading books are closely matched to the sounds they are learning in class. - Children in Year 2, who have passed the Phonics Screening Check, move on to looking at spelling rules and patterns.

+The lowest attaining children in Key Stage 2 have regular phonics interventions 1:1 or in small groups.